 It’s a style that’s been around for centuries, but in modern times was inspired by R.M.
 Schindler, who built a contemporary A-frame home for Gisela Bennati in Lake Arrowhead, California, in 1934.
 Architects like Andrew Geller helped popularize A-frames in the Fifties, when relative affluence allowed American households to build more vacation homes.
 They bought pattern books, mail-order plans and pre-fabricated kits to bring them to life.
 Churches, gas stations and liquor stores adopted the look, and by the Sixties the A-frame had become a cultural icon.

 According to Chad Randl, author of the book A-frame (2004), “Its appeal transcended geography and class in part because its form defied categorization.
 Was it the embodiment of contemporary geometric invention or a steadfast, timeless form, suggesting rustic survival?
 From grand versions overlooking Big Sur to the small plywood shacks advertised in Field and Stream, there was an A-frame for almost every budget."

 Today, the humble A-frame cabin has gone through something of a renaissance, and here at BoutiqueHomes we’re happy to have played a part in that.
-Ten years ago, our founders Heinz Legler and Veronique Lievre acquired land in the High Sierras near Yosemite that was remote and often snowbound.
+In the early 2000s, our founders Heinz Legler and Veronique Lievre acquired land in the High Sierras near Yosemite that was remote and often snowbound.